by Lovina 🐕🦺

 The human had seen what happened to the young jackal.
 She didn't have to look at him to know this, she heard his sharp intake of breath and she smelled his fear.

 She caught a glimpse of the human as she passed by his hideout.
 He was squatting in the crotch of a big oak tree watching her every move.
-There was a strange look in his eyes as he watched her run past him, several jackals hot on her heels.
+He had a strange look in his eyes as he watched her run past him, several jackals hot on her heels.

-His skin was a light bronze hue, not the lightest color she has seen, but not the darkest either.
+His skin was a light bronze hue, not the lightest color she had seen, but not the darkest either.

 This human was not like the others though, not so...primitive.
-Something about him was different and she needed to know what that was.
+Something about him seemed different and she needed to know what it could be.
 So, against her better judgment, she continued to study him.

-As he knelt on the ground, to get a better look at the last of the tracks she had left, the hide he was wearing slid further up his leg, exposing a well muscled thigh.
+As he knelt on the ground, to get a better look at the last of the tracks she had left, the hide he wore slid further up his leg, exposing a well muscled thigh.

 His clothing was simple, a thin hide of indeterminate origin draped over one shoulder, tied at the waist, and hanging to mid-thigh, effectively hiding his maleness.
 On his feet were thin leather straps holding flat pieces of leather to the soles of his feet.
 He carried a bow, a quiver of arrows tied to his back, and a knife tucked into his waistband.
 Black hair, a strong jaw, and a broad-shouldered well muscled build, just like a lot of the men she had seen in the settlement she had passed to get to these woods.

 She remembered the look in his dark eyes as she fled past him.
 Was that it?
-Was there something different in his eyes?
+Something different in his eyes?
 Intelligence?
 Curiosity?

 Suddenly he looked up into the tree, right at her.
 Her breath caught in her throat.
 Even though she was positive he could not see her, much less distinguish her from the branches around her, she was still apprehensive.
 A spider meandered onto her foot, tickling its way across to the other side.
 She did not move, as much as she wanted to hurry the spider along, her eyes mere slits as she watched the human.